Geometric Mean Formula

 The geometric mean (GM) is a way of calculating an average, but instead of adding values like the regular (arithmetic) mean, it multiplies them and then takes a root.
-The geometric mean is defined as the $n$th root of the product of $n$ positive values.
+The geometric mean (a useful measure of central tendency) is defined as the $n$th root of the product of $n$ positive values.

 $$GM = (x_1 \times x_2 \times x_3 \times \cdots \times x_n)^{\frac{1}{n} }$$